skoriche/NGIAB_data_preprocess/README.md

 # CLI Documentation

 <details>
 <summary>Click to expand CLI documentation</summary>

 ## Arguments

 - `-h`, `--help`: Show the help message and exit.
-- `-i INPUT_FILE`, `--input_file INPUT_FILE`: Path to a CSV or TXT file containing a list of waterbody IDs or lat/lon pairs, or a single waterbody ID (e.g., `wb-5173`), or a single lat/lon pair.
+- `-i INPUT_FILE`, `--input_file INPUT_FILE`: Path to a CSV or TXT file containing a list of waterbody IDs, lat/lon pairs, or gage IDs; or a single waterbody ID (e.g., `wb-5173`), a single lat/lon pair, or a single gage ID.
 - `-l`, `--latlon`: Use latitude and longitude instead of waterbody IDs.
 When used with `-i`, the file should contain lat/lon pairs.
+- `-g`, `--gage`: Use gage IDs instead of waterbody IDs.
+When used with `-i`, the file should contain gage IDs.
-- `-s`, `--subset`: Subset the hydrofabric to the given waterbody IDs or locations.
+- `-s`, `--subset`: Subset the hydrofabric to the given waterbody IDs, locations, or gage IDs.
-- `-f`, `--forcings`: Generate forcings for the given waterbody IDs or locations.
+- `-f`, `--forcings`: Generate forcings for the given waterbody IDs, locations, or gage IDs.
-- `-r`, `--realization`: Create a realization for the given waterbody IDs or locations.
+- `-r`, `--realization`: Create a realization for the given waterbody IDs, locations, or gage IDs.
 - `--start_date START_DATE`: Start date for forcings/realization (format YYYY-MM-DD).
 - `--end_date END_DATE`: End date for forcings/realization (format YYYY-MM-DD).
 - `-o OUTPUT_NAME`, `--output_name OUTPUT_NAME`: Name of the subset to be created (default is the first waterbody ID in the input file).

 ## Examples

-`-l -s -f -r` can be combinded like normal cli flags, e.g. to subset, generate forcings and a realization, you can add `-sfr` or `-s -f -r`
+`-l`, `-g`, `-s`, `-f`, `-r` can be combined like normal CLI flags.
+For example, to subset, generate forcings, and create a realization, you can use `-sfr` or `-s -f -r`.

 1. Subset hydrofabric using waterbody IDs:
    ```